xiaonanzzz/YOLO/README.md

       booktitle={Proceedings of the European Conference on Computer Vision (ECCV)}, }
 @inproceedings{tsui2024yolord,
-      author = {Tsui, Hao-Tang and Wang, Chien-Yao and Liao, Hong-Yuan Mark}, title = {YOLO-RD: Introducing Relevant and Compact Explicit Knowledge to YOLO by Retriever-Dictionary}, booktitle = {Proceedings of the International Conference on Learning Representations (ICLR)}, year = {2025},
+      author={Tsui, Hao-Tang and Wang, Chien-Yao and Liao, Hong-Yuan Mark}, title={{YOLO-RD}: Introducing Relevant and Compact Explicit Knowledge to YOLO by Retriever-Dictionary}, booktitle={Proceedings of the International Conference on Learning Representations (ICLR)}, year={2025},
 }

 ```